THE POETRY OF

 sealed and tied with a solid string.

-- White pudding (tripe sausage): Pieces of meat, lobe, lungs, spleen,
+Pieces of meat, lobe, lungs, spleen, cuticles, a piece of raw

-cuticles, a piece of raw liver are ground in a grinder.
-Seasoned
+liver are ground in a grinder.
+Seasoned with ground pepper,

-added.
-The tripe sausage mixture is mixed well and, if necessary,
+mixture is mixed well and, if necessary, diluted with soup.
+It is

-diluted with soup.
-It is filled by means of a cylinder with a
+filled by means of a cylinder with a piston into well-cleaned,

-piston into well-cleaned, thinner casings, which are closed with
+thinner casings, which are closed with skewers at both ends.

-Boiled barley groats is
+- Blood sausage: Boiled barley groats is poured into a

-"intestinal" lard and red-fried onions are added.
-Salt,
+and red-fried onions are added.
+Salt, seasoned with black pepper,

-seasoned with black pepper, ground cloves, marjoram.
-Finally, the
+ground cloves, marjoram.
+Finally, the cleaned pork blood is

-cleaned pork blood is poured, the mixture is mixed well and the
+poured, the mixture is mixed well and the thicker intestines are

-thicker intestines are filled with this red mixture in a similar
+filled with this red mixture in a similar way as in the liver

 The

-about 15-20 minutes, black pudding about 1/2 hour.
-Well-cooked
+minutes, blood sausages about 1/2 hour.
+Well-cooked liver

-the chamber to cool, while turning twice.
+the chamber by the window to cool, while turning twice.

-pudding bursts.
+sausage bursts.
 If it's one or two pieces, it's not a big pity -

 their contents are overcook in a soup, which gains in flavor and